This post was updated in March 2020.

 Note on State Tax Considerations

-Taxpayers in states which have not updated their Code conformity provisions to incorporate components of the legislation (e.g., California, Minnesota) or which have affirmatively decoupled from the Qualified Opportunity Zone provisions (e.g., North Carolina, Hawaii) may lose out on state tax benefits stemming from the provisions and may face additional administrative and information reporting burdens.
+Taxpayers in states which have not updated their Code conformity provisions to incorporate components of the legislation (e.g., California, Massachusetts) or which have affirmatively decoupled from the Qualified Opportunity Zone provisions (e.g., North Carolina) may lose out on state tax benefits stemming from the provisions and may face additional administrative and information reporting burdens.

 For example, taxpayers filing state tax returns in a non-conforming state and making an investment into a Qualified Opportunity Fund which holds property located in the same state, may be required to recognize the capital gains invested into the Qualified Opportunity Fund in the year in which the gain is realized, and will not be granted any basis step-up for amounts invested and held in a Qualified Opportunity Fund.
 When the gain is ultimately realized at the federal level, taxpayers would want to ensure that such gain is not taxed by the state a second time.
 This mismatch between the federal and state tax treatment of Opportunity Fund investments necessitates that taxpayers keep detailed schedules separately tracking their federal and state tax treatment.